Top Residential Lots Buyers in Ohio

 What are the common closing costs for land sellers in Ohio?

-Ohio is primarily a title company state, though it is not uncommon for parties to hire an attorney for document preparation, especially for "For Sale By Owner" (FSBO) transactions.
-Because it is not a mandatory attorney state, closing costs are generally more competitive than in East Coast markets.
-Sellers can expect to pay between 6% and 10% of the sale price in total expenses, with the largest portion typically being the real estate commission.
+Ohio is primarily a title company state, though parties often hire an attorney for document preparation, especially in “For Sale By Owner” (FSBO) transactions.
+Because Ohio is not a mandatory attorney state, closing costs are generally more competitive than in many East Coast markets.
+Sellers can expect to pay between 6% and 10% of the sale price in total expenses, with real estate commissions typically representing the largest portion in traditional listings.
+Some companies that buy vacant land structure direct offers that account for title and closing costs upfront, which can simplify net proceeds calculations for sellers.

 Specific costs for 2025 include:

-• Title Search & Insurance: Sellers often pay for the title search (approx. $200–$400) and may negotiate who pays the owner’s title insurance policy.
+• Title Search & Insurance: Sellers commonly pay for the title search (approximately $200 to $400) and may negotiate responsibility for the owner’s title insurance policy.

 Do I need a survey to sell my land in Ohio?

-While Ohio state law does not universally mandate a new survey for every land transfer, many County Auditors require a "survey plat" if the legal description is outdated or if a large parcel is being subdivided.
-Even if the county doesn't require it, most lenders and title companies will insist on at least a Mortgage Location Survey to issue title insurance.
-For vacant land, a Boundary Survey is highly recommended to prevent encroachment disputes.
-In 2025, a standard boundary survey for a small Ohio parcel typically costs between $500 and $1,500, though large acreage or heavily wooded terrain will increase this significantly.
-Providing a recent survey (conducted within the last 5–10 years) is a major selling point that can prevent deal-killing surprises during the buyer's inspection period.
+Ohio law does not universally require a new survey for every land transfer, but many County Auditors require a survey plat if the legal description is outdated or if a large parcel is being subdivided.
+Even when not legally required, most lenders and title companies request at least a Mortgage Location Survey to issue title insurance.
+For vacant land, a full Boundary Survey is highly recommended to prevent encroachment disputes.
+In 2025, a standard boundary survey for a small Ohio parcel typically costs between $500 and $1,500, with larger rural tracts costing more.
+Providing a recent survey can significantly increase buyer confidence and reduce deal friction during the inspection and due diligence phase.

 How is the land market trending in Ohio for the next 12 months?